flintm/insight-CRM-consult/README.md

 ### 1.1 Problem formulation
-Problem formulation was the trickiest part of this consulting project.
 The client had a strong intuition that their current approach to classifying reviews was underperforming, but had not had much time to dive into the data.
 From our discussions, I identified the following objectives.

 1. Characterize 3+ years of customer feedback and ~1 year of customer support data: how well is their system working, is anything being missed, etc.?
 2. Improve, expand, or replace and existing<sup>*</sup> heuristic classifier to label reviews as related to new and as-yet-discovered topics.